 CiP would like to share best practice in permaculture education with educators from around the world in order to achieve this vision.

-Before the first course participants need to have two years’ experience working with children and a good understanding of permaculture (the best way to demonstrate this is with having done a Permaculture Design Course, and/or a two day Children in Permaculture course).
+Before the first course participants need to have experience working with children (two+ years), a Permaculture Design Course (PDC), and a two day Introduction to Engaging Children in Permaculture course.

-Before they can graduate, participants will be expected to have:
+Before they graduate, participants will be expected to have:

 - Relevant first aid training